Guide to Residential Living

 Living in close quarters with other people requires extra sensitivity as to how your behavior affects others.
 Every resident has the right to a living environment that allows for adequate sleeping and studying conditions.
 With this right, there is also the responsibility for monitoring your behavior so as not to violate the rights of others.

 A quiet policy is in effect in all housing facilities during the week.
 All areas have 10:00 p.m. - 10:00 a.m.
 Quiet hours Sunday through Thursday; and midnight - 10:00 a.m.
 Quiet hours Friday and Saturday.
-The exception is Killinger Hall, which is a designated quiet hall.
-During quiet hours, noise from televisions, stereos, voices, etc. must not reach levels that can be heard by other community members.
+The exception is the third floor of Killinger Hall, which is a designated quiet floor.
+During quiet hours, noise from televisions, music players, stereos, voices, etc. must not reach levels that can be heard by other community members.
+For example, if the noise from your room can be heard from two doors away from your room, it is too loud.
+Residents always have the right to require that noise be reduced to allow them to sleep or study.
 This policy is most effective if you remember to be considerate of others and to confront directly those who are disturbing you.
 Both you and staff members are expected to confront those making “unreasonable” noise.
 When a resident violates the quiet policy or when someone is unreasonable or uncooperative, that student will be subject to disciplinary action.

 Courtesy Hours are hours when the quiet policy is not in effect.
 During Courtesy Hours you must still be conscious and considerate of your noise level as you are expected to keep your noise at reasonable levels (i.e. Noise should not be heard down the hall, your bass should not be heard in the next room, etc.).
 Residents still have the right to require that noise be reduced to allow them to sleep or study.
 At no time is it acceptable for noise to be heard outside of the building.
 Speakers in the windows, for the purpose of providing music for people outside, are not permitted.